John McCain, US war hero and political maverick, dead at 81 - AFP

 Sarah Palin, whom McCain plucked from obscurity to become his 2008 White House running mate, described him as "an American original" and "a fighter, never afraid to stand for his beliefs."

-Top Senate Democrat Chuck Schumer said he would seek to rename a Senate building in his honor.
+Chuck Schumer, top Senate Democrat, said he would seek to rename a Senate building in his honor.

+"Thank you Senator McCain for your service to the nation," First Lady Melania Trump tweeted.